fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Once you've clicked on the Fork button, GitHub will start the creation of a new repository called <code>{github_username}/full-stack-open-pokedex</code>.

-Once the process has been finished, you should be redirected to your brand new repository:
+Once the process has been finished, you should be redirected to your brand-new repository:

 ![](../../images/11/2.png)